 The biggest determining factor is firmness and this generally depends on your sleeping position.
 Soft is best for those who change position throughout the night or sleep on their side.
 Medium suits those who sleep on their back as it will provide lower-back support, and rm is ideal for people who sleep on their front or su er from back pain, as it will offer stability.

 The general rule is, spend as much as you can afford.
 After all, you spend about a third of your lifetime in bed, so your mattress should be as comfortable as possible.
+However, if cash is tight, a cost-effective way to upgrade your bed is to buy the best mattress topper you can.

 The right pillow